 One day a forester got lost, and the Bodhisatta heard him crying in despair for fear of death.
 He invited the man to his home and fed him fruit of every kind for several days.
 Then he took the man, riding on his back, to the road so he could return home.

-When he got back to the city, the man asked ivory workers if they would buy elephant tusks from him and they said, of course.
-So he took a saw and returned to the Bodhisatta’s home where he moaned about not being able to earn enough money.
-The man asked to cut off some of his tusk to sell and the Bodhisatta agreed.
-He later returned and claimed the money he got selling the tusks was only enough to pay off his old debts and he begged for the rest of the tusks.
+When the forester got back to the city, the man asked some ivory workers if they would buy elephant tusks from him, and they said yes.
+So he took a saw and returned to the Bodhisatta’s home and moaned about not being able to earn enough money.
+The man asked to cut off parts of his tusks to sell, and the ever-generous Bodhisatta agreed.
+The man later returned and claimed the money he got selling the tusks was only enough to pay off his old debts, and he begged for the rest of the tusks.
 Again, the Bodhisatta agreed.
-Seized by greed, the man returned a third time and again feigned poverty saying he needed to dig out the stumps, and the Bodhisatta let him do it.
-But as he walked home this time, the earth split open and the flames of hell dragged him down.
-A tree fairy who saw it happen commented for all forest creatures to hear that there is nothing in the world that can satisfy ungrateful beings.
+Seized by greed, the man returned a third time and again feigned poverty, this time saying he needed to dig out the stumps, and the Bodhisatta let him do it.
+But as the forester walked home, the earth split open and the flames of hell dragged him down.
+A tree fairy who saw everything happen commented for all forest creatures to hear that there is nothing in the world that can satisfy ungrateful beings.

 In the Lifetime of the Buddha

 The forester was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
 One day the Buddha overheard his disciples talking about how Devadatta was ungrateful for all that the Buddha had provided them.
 The Buddha told them this story to explain that even in the past, Devadatta had been an ingrate and lacked virtue.